gcp-development/web-application/README.md

 TypeScript provides a much richer type system on top of JavaScript.
 TypeScript uses the type system to allow [code editors](https://code.visualstudio.com/docs/languages/typescript) to catch type errors as developers write problematic code.
 </li>
 <li>
-[SoliJS](https://www.solidjs.com/) a very interesting alternative to React.
+  <a href="https://www.solidjs.com/">SoliJS</a> is a very interesting alternative to React.
 </li>

 </ul>